• Skip to primary navigation

 Cookie cutter placed on a rolled sheet of gingerbread dough.

 It all starts with this special cookie cutter.
-With it, you are able to create each panel needed to build a mini-gingerbread house.
+As an option, here is another similar cookie cutter to make gingerbread houses.
+With it, you can create each panel needed to build a mini-gingerbread house.

-Cookie Cutter Substitutes
+Cookie Cutter Substitutions

 Gingerbread cookie dough with the lines created by the cookie cutter.